Emily Bitze

 Emily Frances Bitze is the Canadian founder of Bunz Trading Zone and the vocalist and guitarist in the Toronto band Milk Lines, and the bassist for Toronto band Wish.

 Early life and education

-Bitze was born and grew up in Montreal, where she obtained her degree in fashion design.
+Bitze was born in Montreal and attended High School in Ottawa before moving back to Montreal, where she obtained her degree in fashion design.
 Her full name is Emily Frances Bitze.